Stonehenge, Cotswolds, Oxford, and More

 Afternoon: Stop at a grocery store along the way to pick up a picnic or some snacks to tide you over until tea time and hit the road for Windsor Castle.
 The castle, one of the UK's other iconic sites, is 40 miles - about an hour - away, the last admission is at 4 p.m. and you don't want to miss it.

-The Queen's favorite castle and her usual weekend home was started nearly 1,000 years ago, by William the Conqueror.
+The Queen's favorite castle and her usual weekend home were started nearly 1,000 years ago, by William the Conqueror.
 Various monarchs have added to it since, creating the familiar silhouette that visitors flying into Heathrow can almost always recognize from the air.
 Today, it is the oldest continuously occupied and the largest castle in the world.
 It's packed full of treasures, so don't rush through.
 Make sure you stop to see Queen Mary's Doll House and don't overlook the Drawings Gallery in the Undercroft.
 You never know what treasures you might see there; the Royal Collection includes 600 DaVinci drawings and the Holbein sketches for the most famous portraits of the Tudors.

-Hunger Pangs Food isn't permitted within the Castle or grounds, though plans are afoot to add a cafe in the undercroft by 2018.
-In 2017, the most you can buy to sustain yourself is a bottle of water.
+Food isn't permitted within the Castle or grounds, though plans are afoot to add a cafe in the undercroft by 2018.
+The most you can buy to sustain yourself is a bottle of water.
 But if you decide to venture outside the castle gates for tea, you can get a re-entry ticket, free of charge, in one of the castle shops.
 Sir Christopher Wren's House Hotel and Spa offers hotel-style afternoon teas with all the trimmings, or try one of the little tea shops nearby on Thames Street (leading to the pedestrian bridge to Eton) for a more casual tea break.

 Extra Day Option